vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-sequence-memory-exercise-with-history.md

   to the game taking a lot of time that I didn't have to spare.
 So I could potentially have scored a little higher in those cases had I had the time and energy.

+* 2025-01-16: 38.6 points moving average, placing me at the 99.82th
+  percentile.
+The trend remains similar to before, and I continue to in some cases deliberately fail games after getting a high enough score.